This page contains a full preview of Chapter 17 of RAFT 2035.

 - A round trip mission to Mars will be underway, using robots, to collect rock samples and then return them to Earth (Goal 12)

-- The completion of the construction of ITER facilities, as per its current committed schedule, without any further delays (Goal 13).
+- Complete the construction of ITER facilities, as per its current committed schedule, without any further delays (Goal 13).

 As each year passes, up to the end of 2025, annual progress reports should be produced for each of these interim targets, highlighting: